smimram/monadic-synth/README.md

 =============================

 This library called `msynth` is my own take at organizing the various classical functions for performing audio synthesis.
-Our aim is to provide a clean programming environment in which one can easily try new ideas for synthesizers (performance is not a priority, although it is of course taken into account).
+The aim is to provide a clean programming environment in which one can easily try new ideas for synthesizers (performance is not a priority, although it is of course taken into account).
+Yes, I know that some people tend to spend more time making synthesizers than making actual music, and I am spending my time making libraries to make synthesizers to make sound.

 It is mainly based on the idea that audio streams can be represented as functions `float -> float`: such a function takes as argument the time _dt_